Jwakers/articuria/README.md

 - [ ] Add higher video quality as a pro feature
 - [ ] Style active link/page in sidebar
 - [ ] Style warning banners with warning colors
+- [ ] Sign in should open in a modal not a new page
+- [ ] Unify all page headings to use the same styling (take from the subscription management page)
+- [ ] Add/update metadata for all pages
 - [ ] Rate limiting api routes.
 - [ ] Move email templates to a separate file for better maintainability.
 - [ ] Create cloudflare webhook should run on every deployment.